• Skip to primary navigation

 • Molasses - I recommend Grandma's Original Molasses (a common brand found in grocery stores).
 It is often found near the maple syrup and honey, or in the baking aisle.
 Light or dark molasses will work in this recipe - dark molasses gives your cookies a stronger flavor.

-• Turbinado sugar (not shown) - Adds a crunchy texture to the outside of your cookies.
-Can be substituted with granulated sugar.
+• Turbinado sugar - Adds a crunchy sugar crust to your cookies.
+Can be substituted with granulated sugar if desired.

 Tips and tricks